-One of the first things I learnt is that businesses often start focusing on acquiring new business far too late.
+One of the first things I learnt is that businesses often start to focus on acquiring new clients when it’s far too late.

 These situations put you in the worst place to start thinking about acquiring new business.
 There are two main reasons for this.

 One – your profitability is about to plummet, so what decent money can you invest?
 There is no quick fix to new business, it takes time and resources to make it work, especially in a way that can build your business rather than just sustain some client churn.

 Two – there will be a sense of desperation around you.
 If you hire someone fresh to drive new business, what you need them to achieve may not be realistic and the resulting pressure on them won’t be sustainable.
 You will be contacting existing and dormant clients, and they will feel that you need work from them – making them far less likely to give it to you.

 Three – In desperation you will find yourself chasing the wrong work.
 Unprofitable work or work with unprofitable clients.
 The stuff you really aren’t so good at.
 Work that really doesn’t fit your core services, or even things you’ve never attempted before – because the little gremlin on your shoulder will be whispering “yes, but it’s still work, isn’t it?”

 When difficult times hit, there are still things you can do.
 But – with the wonderful and unlimited power of hindsight – you will have been wishing that you were doing them when you could more easily afford to.
 When it would have been an interesting option rather than a desperate measure.

 What about sales and marketing when things are going OK?